-The conceptual model in Figure 1 is operationalized as a structural equation model (SEM) which links each latent variable with the corresponding measurement variables (the measurement model) and links the latent variables through causal relationships (the structural model) symbolized by the arrows in Figure 1.
+The conceptual model in Figure 1 is operationalized as a structural equation model (SEM) which links each latent variable with the corresponding measurement variables (the measurement model), and links the latent variables through causal relationships (the structural model) symbolized by the arrows in the Figure 1.
 All measures are reflective.

-The data were analyzed using the partial least squares approach to structural equation modeling (PLS-SEM) that simultaneously estimates the measurement and the structural model by maximizing the explained variance of the dependent latent variables (Hair et al., 2011), which is contrary to covariance-based SEM (CB-SEM) (Hair et al., 2011).
+The data were analyzed using the partial least squares approach to structural equation modeling (PLS-SEM) that estimates both measurement and structural model at once by maximizing the explained variance of the dependent latent variables (Hair et al., 2011), which is contrary to covariance-based SEM (CB-SEM) (Hair et al., 2011).
 This means that PLS-SEM does offer advantages for predictive purposes (Fornell and Cha, 1994; Hair et al., 2011).
-PLS-SEM places minimal restrictions on sample size, measurement scales, and data distributional assumptions (Hair et al., 2011), and it is robust (Cassell et al., 1999; Chin, 1998; Fornell and Bookstein, 1982; Hair et al. 2012; Hulland, 1999).
-Furthermore, PLS-SEM is especially suited for exploratory research, theory development, and complex models (many latent and measurement variables) (Hair et al., 2011), such as the current study.
+PLS-SEM places minimal restrictions on sample size, measurement scales and data distributional assumptions (Hair et al., 2011), and it is robust (Cassell et al., 1999; Chin, 1998; Fornell and Bookstein, 1982; Hair et al. 2012; Hulland, 1999; Tenenhaus et al., 2005).
+Furthermore, PLS-SEM is especially suited for exploratory research, theory development and complex models (many latent and measurement variables) (Hair et al., 2011), such as the current study.
 Therefore, we have chosen the PLS-SEM method.